albertcthomas/albertcthomas.github.io/_posts/2020-04-07-good-practices-random-number-generators.md

 excerpt_separator: <!--more-->
 ---

+**EDIT January 26, 2024**: I wrote an updated version of this blog post for the Scientific Python Blog.
+I recommend reading the updated version available [here](https://blog.scientific-python.org/numpy/numpy-rng/).

 Unless you are working on a problem where you can afford a true Random Number Generator (RNG), which is basically never for most of us, implementing something random means relying on a pseudo Random Number Generator.
 I want to share here what I have learnt about good practices with pseudo RNGs and especially the ones available in [numpy](https://numpy.org/). <!--more--> I assume a certain knowledge of numpy and that numpy 1.17 or greater is used.
 The reason for this is that great new features were introduced in the [random](https://numpy.org/doc/1.18/reference/random/index.html) module of version 1.17.
 As `numpy` is usually imported as `np`, I will sometimes use `np` instead of `numpy`.
 Finally, as I will not talk about true RNGs, RNG will always mean pseudo RNG in the rest of this blog post.

 ### The main messages